VEuPathDB/StaticContent/content/common/apolloQuickCommands.md

 <h3>Zooming</h3>
 <ul>
-<li>Zoom in and out by clicking or in the navigation bar, or by pressing the up and down arrow keys while holding down "shift".</li>
+<li>Zoom in and out by clicking in the navigation bar, or by pressing the up and down arrow keys while holding down "shift".</li>
 <li>Select a region and zoom to it ("rubber-band" zoom) by clicking and dragging in the overview or track scale bar, or shift-clicking and dragging in the track area.</li>
 </ul>